Asparagus Is Springing Up!

 Beer Battered Asparagus

-Pour enough vegetable oil into a heavy large wide saucepan to reach a depth of 3 inches.
+- Pour enough vegetable oil into a heavy large wide saucepan to reach a depth of 3 inches.
 Attach a deep-fry thermometer to the side of the saucepan.
-Heat the oil over medium-high heat until the temperature registers between 350 degrees F and 360 degrees F.
+Heat the oil over medium-high heat until the temperature registers between 350°F and 360°F.

-Immediately mound the asparagus on a serving platter.
+- Immediately mound the asparagus on a serving platter.
 Place the bowl of dipping sauce alongside and serve while the asparagus are still hot.
-Serves 6.

 Swiss Mac and Cheese with Asparagus